Scales: Introduction and results

 \subsubsection{Local and global emergence}

-The framework of scales moreover allow to answer to a problem set by Berger in \cite{berger2020complexities} on wild dynamical systems.
+The framework of scales moreover allows us to answer a problem set by Berger in \cite{berger2020complexities} on the largeness of ergodic decomposition for wild dynamical systems.
 We now consider a compact metric space $ (X,d)$ and a measurable map $ f : X \to X$.
-We denote $\mathcal{M}$ the set of probability Borel measures on $ X$ and $ \mathcal{M}_f $ the subset of $ \mathcal{M}$ of $f$-invariant measures.
+We denote $\mathcal{M}$ the set of probability Borel measures on $ X$ and $ \mathcal{M}_f $ the subset of $ \mathcal{M}$ containing $f$-invariant measures.
 The space $\mathcal{M}$ is endowed with the Wasserstein distance $W_1$ defined by:

 inducing the weak $*$- topology for which $ \mathcal{M}$ is compact.
 A way to measure the wildness of a dynamical system is to measure how far from being ergodic an invariant measure $ \mu$ is.
-Then by Birkhoff's theorem given a measure $ \mu \in \mathcal{M}_f$, for $\mu$-almost every $x \in X $ the following measure is well defined:
+Then by Birkhoff's theorem, given a measure $ \mu \in \mathcal{M}_f$, for $\mu$-almost every $x \in X $ the following measure is well defined:

-and moreover the limit measure is ergodic.
-The definition of emergence, introduced by Berger, describes the size of the set of ergodic measures reachable by limits of empirical measures given an $f$-invariant probability measure on $X$. \begin{definition}[Emergence, \cite{berger2017emergence,berger2021emergence}] The \emph{emergence} of a measure $\mu \in \mathcal{M}_f$ at $ \epsilon > 0 $ is defined by:
+and also this limit measure is ergodic.
+The notion of \emph{emergence}, introduced by Berger, describes the size of the subset of ergodic measures that can be obtained by limits of empirical measures, given an $f$-invariant probability measure on $X$. \begin{definition}[Emergence, \cite{berger2017emergence,berger2021emergence}] The \emph{emergence} of a measure $\mu \in \mathcal{M}_f$ at $ \epsilon > 0 $ is defined by:

-\end{definition} The case of high emergence corresponds to dynamics where the considered measure is not ergodic at all.
-The following result shows us that the order is an adapted scaling in the study of the ergodic decomposition.
+\end{definition} Note that the emergence is the quantization number of the ergodic decomposition of $ \mu$.
+The case of high emergence corresponds to dynamics where the considered measure is far from being ergodic.
+The following result shows us that the order is an adapted scaling in the study of the ergodic decomposition. \begin{theorem}[ \cite{bolley2007quantitative,kloeckner2015geometric,berger2021emergence} ] Let $(X, d)$ be a metric compact space of finite dimension, then: